Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - If you take a long shower (> 10 minutes), verify that the bathroom motion sensor sees you!
 Look for the blue light.
 - For showers longer than 20 minutes, don't forget to wave at the motion sensor once in a while.
 - Activate the Manual Override switch in the HASS screen for the powerwash vendor or other vendors using water.
+- Keep an eye on the motion sensors.
+I one stops working, you could be in for a surprise in the shower at about 10 minutes.

 ## Results

 - This system has operated 6 months with no unanticipated shutoffs.
 - Very slow leak rates may not close the valve, especially if the pressure happens to be on the up cycle.
-   	- In this case, the nightly Static Leakage Test gives an abnormally high reading.
+   	- In this case, the nightly Static Pressure Test gives an abnormally high reading.

 ## Home Assistant Screens